JennStro/DAT250-hand-in/dat250-expass1.md

 ### Report for expass1

-#### Downloading JDK
-I downloaded JDK14-Open using SDKman.

-#### IDE and Maven
+To do this experiment I would need an IDE, JDK, git, Maven and a Heroku account.
+I am using SDKman to managing my JDK versions, so I downloaded JDK14-Open using SDKman.
+As an IDE I already use Intellj and want to use this for the experiment.
-I have already installed Intellij and Maven.
-By running `$ mvn -v` I checked that I had the latest version of Maven installed.
+I also have Maven installed, but runned `$ mvn -v` to check that I had the latest version.

 #### Git
 By running `$ git --version` I noticed that I